Innovation in Implementation Series

 Agile has been around for a long time but, when applied in practice to an enterprise systems implementation project, is easy to get wrong.
 In the Innovation in Implementation series, various individuals from Alfa draw on their talent and experience to discuss how you can work in an agile fashion to deliver quick and often.

-The latest paper in the series, #3 Integration - Leveraging the power of an open platform, is out now.
+The latest paper in the series, #5 Establishing Winning Frameworks and Teams, is out now.

 Data migration is often thought of as the most challenging aspect of an implementation project.